YunluZhu/LaTeX_automation/README.md

 Script: `addPMCID.py`
 Behave in following ways:
-1. load .bib file, look for PMCID using field `doi`
+1. load .bib file, fetch PMCID using field `doi`
 2. get pmcid via `doi` using `metapub` package
 3. write PMCID to the `note` field in the format of: `PMCID: PMCxxxx`
 4. save as a new .bib BibTeX file